scaleapi/SWE-bench_Pro-os/SWE-agent/README.md

 The command section refers to the exact swe-agent command which will be executed.
 Please actively refer to https://swe-agent.com/latest/usage/batch_mode/ for command line arguments when running batch commands for swe-agent.
 The above examples runs sweagent on 10 sweap instances.

-**For a working example**: See `sweagent_wrapper_configs/example_config.yaml` which runs SWE-agent on 10 instances from the generated instances.yaml file (type: file, no shuffle) using modal deployment with 10 workers and a delay multiplier of 1.
+**For a working example**: See `sweagent_wrapper_configs/example_config.yaml` which runs SWE-agent on the first 25 instances from the generated instances.yaml file using Modal deployment with 20 workers, 30-minute startup timeout for cold starts, 1-hour runtime timeout, and a 3-call limit per instance for testing.
+Remove the `instances.slice` from the config to run on all instances
-To run on all instances, remove the `--instances.slice :10 \` line from the config.

 ### Configurable Agent Options